Beginner Pottery: Plot

 In the Greendale parking lot, Admiral Slaughter gives Shirley a scenario for a storm, who then decides the boat must turn back.
 As Admiral Slaughter releases the jib, everyone manages to duck in time except for Pierce, who is knocked off the boat, and Shirley decides to leave Pierce behind to save the rest of her crew from the storm.

 Jeff goes to confront Rich in pottery class, but when Jeff tries to copy his technique, he inadvertently violates the professor's "no ghosting" rule and is thrown out of the class.

 Jeff finds Pierce in a small rowboat on campus, who explains that his crewmates drowned him for a better grade.
 Jeff opens up to Pierce about the difficulty of failure, as not being able to make a good pot in class made him question himself.

 Despite being left behind, Pierce is determined to return to his class.
 Pierce crashes his rowboat into a fountain, causing his boat to fill up with water, which Shirley and the crew witness.
 Though the rest are unwilling, Shirley makes the decision to go after him and keep him from drowning, and Pierce is saved by his fellow crewmates.
 At the end of the class, Admiral Slaughter promotes Shirley to Admiral and gives everyone an A.

 Jeff returns to pottery class with the professor's approval.
-He apologizes to Rich for his behavior and finally comes to terms with making terrible pots, and imagines his mother telling him he is a normal person, who is skilled in some things and less in others.
-It is then revealed Rich's secret to success is remembering the hurtful things his mother said to him.
+He apologizes to Rich for his behavior and finally comes to terms with making terrible pots.
+He imagines his mother telling him he is a normal person who is skilled in some things and less in others.
+It is then revealed Rich's secret to success is remembering the hurtful things his mother said to him in regards to his brother's death.